siavashoutadi/rke-nodes/README.md

 2- Update the inventory to match the environment.

-- Updatet he IP address of ansible_hosts for nodes aliases.
+- Updatet the IP address of ansible_host for nodes aliases.
 - Assign the nodes to appropriate group

 3- Install ansible